 The guy whose company sells MP3s would say, “MP3s are the future.
-No DRM.
-Unencumbered.
 The public has spoken and they want MP3s.”

 The guy whose company sells subscriptions would say, “Subscription services are the future.
-Anything, anytime, anywhere.
 No need to keep a huge music collection.”

 The guy whose company sells CDs would say, “People still want something tangible they can hold in their hand.
 CDs are going to be around a long time.”

 I would just say, “Nobody knows the future.
 Anyone who pretends to is full of shit and not to be trusted.”
-(Which would of course get a weird look from my fellow panelists, but oh well.)
+That would get me a weird look from my fellow panelists, but oh well.